 Dr. Carey is Head of the Public Health Major and Course Advisor for the Bachelor of Health Science Program, as well as Senior Lecturer/Senior Research Fellow with the Palliative Care Unit at La Trobe University, Melbourne, Victoria, Australia.
-His teaching and research interests include public health and bioethics, palliative care, death and dying, religiosity and health, pastoral care, spirituality, the sacralization of identity process, quantitative and qualitative research, speech, hearing and deafness studies.
+His teaching and research interests include public health and bioethics, palliative care, cultural studies, religiosity and health, pastoral/spiritual care, the sacralization of identity process, quantitative and qualitative research, speech, hearing and deafness studies.

 He first commenced tertiary teaching and research 30 years ago with the Lincoln Institute of Health Sciences (Melbourne) in 1989 and then with La Trobe University from 1991 where he has now served either part time or full-time for over 25 years.
 During this time he has served as Research Fellow for the Caring for Caregivers Program (Victoria), Research Fellow with the Royal Australian College of General Practitioners (RACGP) Evaluation Program, Research Fellow at the Northern General Teaching Hospital Sheffield (NHS, UK) and National Principal Research Fellow with the Australian Health & Welfare Chaplains Association (AHWCA) during which time he was instrumental in promoting and assessing the World Health Organization 'Pastoral / Spiritual Intervention Codings' - a role which he continues to fulfill.
 Since 2008 Dr. Carey has been a Research Fellow within the Palliative Care Unit, La Trobe University where he continues to conduct and support research into palliative care.